iitmcvg/eye-in-the-sky/readme.md

 The goal was to achieve satellite image segmentation using a training dataset of only *14* images, of size approx 1200x1200.
 The output image pixels had to be segmented into 8 classes ( or as background):
 Swimming Pool, Oceans, Grasslands, Forests, Roads, Railways, Bare soil and Buildings.
-More details are available in the Problem-Statement pdf.
+More details are available in the Problem-Statement pdf titled "Eye-in-the-Sky"

 ## Our Solution